FAQ

 Stroke

 Tennis elbow2.
-Diseases, symptoms or conditions for which the therapeutic effect of acupuncture has been shown but for which further proof is needed:
+Diseases, symptoms or conditions for which the therapeutic effect of acupuncture has been shown but for which further proof is needed: Abdominal pain (in acute gastroenteritis or due to gastrointestinal spasm)

 Acne vulgaris